-Guided Tour of Luxor and Karnak Temples - Photo 1
+Luxor & Karnak Temples Guided Tour - Photo 1

 Tour

-On this tour, we'll visit two of the most spectacular temples in Egypt, the Luxor Temple and Karnak, separated by the Avenue of the Sphinxes, three kilometres long.
-Itinerary.
-Pickup will be from your hotel or boat at 7 pm, followed by a trip to...
+On this tour, we'll visit two significant temples in Egypt: the Luxor Temple and Karnak, separated by the Avenue of the Sphinxes, 3 kilometers (1.86 mi) long.
+Tour Details.

 • 4 hours

-On this tour, we'll visit two of the most spectacular temples in Egypt, the Luxor Temple and Karnak, separated by the Avenue of the Sphinxes, three kilometres long.
+On this tour, we'll visit two significant temples in Egypt: the Luxor Temple and Karnak, separated by the Avenue of the Sphinxes, 3 kilometers (1.86 mi) long.

-Pickup will be from your hotel or boat at 7 pm, followed by a trip to the east bank of Luxor, known in ancient times as Thebes, the capital during the pharaonic period.
+We will pick you up from your hotel or the boat where you are staying at 7 pm, and proceed to the east bank of Luxor, known as Thebes, the capital of Egypt during the pharaonic period.

-The first destination will be the Temple of Karnak, the largest in Egypt, with a perimeter of 2,400 metres.
-It was constructed over 2,000 years by 67 pharaohs and dedicated to the sun god Ra.
+Our first stop will be the Temple of Karnak, the largest in Egypt, with a perimeter of 2,400 meters, dominating Luxor's landscape.
+Constructed across more than 2,000 years by 67 pharaohs, it was dedicated to the sun god Ra.

-The second stop will be the Luxor Temple, the most significant monument in Luxor and the second largest temple after Thebes.
-Its construction involved various Pharaohs, including Ramses II and Ramses III, and was completed in the 20th century B.C., dedicated to the god Amun.
+Our second stop will be the Luxor Temple, the most important monument in the city and the second largest temple after Thebes.
+It was built with the contributions of various Pharaohs, including Ramses II, Ramses III, and Amenhotep II, and completed in the 20th century B.C., dedicated to the god Amun.

-The tour will conclude with a return to your hotel or boat.
+The tour will conclude at your hotel or boat.

-This activity includes pickup and drop-off at hotels and boats in Luxor on the eastern banks (Right side) of the River Nile.
-Return will be to the same location.
+This activity includes pickup and drop-off only at hotels and boats in Luxor located on the eastern banks of the River Nile.
+Upon returning, you will be dropped off at the same location.

-If your hotel or boat is on the western banks (left side) of the River Nile, a meeting point will be confirmed on the eastern side.
+If your hotel or boat is on the western banks of the River Nile, a meeting point will be confirmed with you on the eastern side.

 Included